Elimination Diet: What It Is and When To Do It

 Read More: Gluten Intolerance: What You Need to Know

 A food allergy is a physical reaction to a food caused by your immune system.
 When you eat the offending food, your immune system reacts; you may develop a variety of symptoms, from skin rashes to breathing problems.
+Some may result in what's called anaphylaxis–a life-threatening allergic reaction.

 About 4 percent of adults and 5 percent of children in the U.S. have food allergies.
 Though only eight allergens (peanuts, tree nuts, soy, fish, shellfish, wheat, milk and eggs) account for the majority of all allergic reactions, it's possible to be allergic to practically any food.